 With DreamCompute you can select the amount of compute resources and storage resources needed and define your own virtual networks.

 DreamCompute is powered by OpenStack which is a widely adopted, open source cloud computing platform.
 It is used by both public cloud hosting companies, like DreamHost, and for private internal clouds as well.

 DreamCompute provides virtual servers through the use of the KVM hypervisor.
 Virtual machines (VMs) can be started by creating an Instance using the DreamCompute dashboard.
 Each instance is based on a Flavor.
 Flavors define the amount of resources allocated to the VM in terms of vCPUs, memory, and boot volume size.
-DreamCompute provides Flavors small enough for companies just starting out to large ones for companies with greater computing needs.
+DreamCompute provides Flavors small enough for companies just starting out, large enough for companies with greater computing needs, and everything in between.

 Networking services for DreamCompute are delivered through OpenStack’s Neutron service.